Butwal: Economy

 Butwal is mostly a commercial and trading city, an upcoming link city for the nearby tourist spots.
 The GDP of Butwal was about US$1 billion in 2018, making it one of the major cities in Nepal.
 The economy of Butwal centers around trade, services, and industries.
 The old trading spots are Traffic Chowk, BP Chowk, Amarpath, Raj Margh Chaurah, and Nepalgunj Road.
 Besides modern shopping, a traditional form of the market called Haat Bazar similar to greengrocer runs twice a week on Wednesdays and Saturdays.
 It has the second largest vegetable market in the country called Butwal Sabji Mandi in local terms.
 All kinds of traders, farmers, and entrepreneurs sell goods and vegetables directly to retail & wholesale customers in a busy market setup.

-Service aspects of the economy are mainly centered on banking, education, transportation, and health sectors.
+Service aspects of the economy are mainly centered on banking, education, transportation, health sectors and logistics.

+Butwal has emerged as a major logistics hub in Nepal.
 Thus, increasing numbers of people are involved in these sectors for their jobs.
+The Hotel industry is one example of this, as Hyatt Hotels opened a location located at the intersection of the Mahendra and Siddhartha highways.
+This takes the city from a transit city into a commercial hub, paving other worldwide businesses to locate here.

+With the growing infrastructure of the internet, e-marketing has been on the rise in small and medium-sized businesses.
+A study shows that 98% of respondents said they have used social media as an e-marketing tool in their business.
+This shows the growing economy in this region due to social media and the widespread use of internet access.

 Butwal is also a connecting city between nearby tourist towns of Tansen, Kapilvastu, and Lumbini.
 It is the gateway to nearby cities of Sunwal, Pokhara, and Bharatpur.
 It is also a busy land route to enter Nepal from India for tourists and others.
 Thus, Butwal is witnessing huge investments in the hospitality sector as well.
 To boost up tourism and MICE opportunities, the government plans to set up an international conference center at Ramnagar in Butwal.
 All these developments hint towards a large economic potential for the development of the region.

+One recent development in this region is the Lumbini Cable Car, connecting the Rupandehi and Palpa districts.
+This has been a symbol of tourism has it has allowed access to other temples in the region where it wasn't accessible before.
+With the rise of tourism, the city's economy has risen in recent years.

 The private commerce and trade in Butwal are united under the umbrella of the Butwal Chamber of Commerce & Industry (BuCCI).
 Audhyogig Byapar Mela-Butwal is an industrial exhibition held in Butwal.
 This exhibition is organized annually in the month of Poush (generally December–January) and is one of the largest of its kind in Nepal.